 ‘ABC baby, AY-BEE-SEE.
 That’s right.
 Always.
 Be.
 Closing.
 That’s what we do’.
 If that sounds like something you’d hear in your office then, our commiserations.
 Fortunately, Goodman is the ideal place to close the deal on a steak hungry workplace.
 These guys focus on beef, and it’s a good spot to fulfil the needs of anyone particularly carnivorous amongst your workmates.

 Spots Where People Might Actually Talk To You

 London has this strange reputation for being unfriendly.
 Okay, sure, if you wave at someone on the Tube they’ll definitely think you’ve just suffered an aneurysm.
 But, there are some spots in London where you can get talking to strangers without anyone throwing you any funny looks.
 You might even make some brand new friends.
-We’ve got a guide on places to go where people might actually talk to you, but are just a few suggestions to get you started.
+We’ve got a guide on Where To Eat When You Want To Talk To People, but here are just a few suggestions to get you started.

 The Prince in Earl’s Court is three bars, four restaurants, and an English summer garden all rolled into one.
 A spot of many talents, it’s great for grabbing some street food, getting chatting to your neighbours, or even having a cheeky flirt over a £7 frozen margarita.
 There’s a monthly musical chairs of street food vendors, but you’re pretty much guaranteed a great burger, and the chance to bond with one of the other people enjoying the view.